aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bring-your-own-dhcp.md

 - __Step 1__: The machine broadcasts a request to network boot.
 Your existing DHCP service then provides the machine with all IPAM info as well as the location of the Tinkerbell iPXE binary (`ipxe.efi`).
 The machine configures its network interface with the IPAM info then downloads the Tinkerbell iPXE binary from the location provided by the DHCP service and runs it.

-- __Step 2__: Now in the Tinkerbell iPXE binary, iPXE broadcasts a request to network boot.
+- __Step 2__: Now with the Tinkerbell iPXE binary loaded and running, iPXE again broadcasts a request to network boot.
 The DHCP service again provides all IPAM info as well as the location of the Tinkerbell iPXE script (`auto.ipxe`). iPXE configures its network interface using the IPAM info and then downloads the Tinkerbell iPXE script from the location provided by the DHCP service and runs it.

 >Note The `auto.ipxe` is an [iPXE script](https://ipxe.org/scripting) that tells iPXE from where to download the [HookOS]({{< relref "./bare-custom-hookos" >}}) kernel and initrd so that they can be loaded into memory.